 The Point That Doesn't Exist

-An experiment in headlessness by S. Nevins
+An experiment in headlessness by Shawn Nevins

-Recently, a friend was sharing some of Douglas Harding’s experiments in headlessness.
-In one classic experiment, he had us point to a wall, then the floor, our feet, knees, stomach, chest, then point to the space out of which we were looking.
+Recently, a friend shared some of Douglas Harding’s experiments in headlessness.
+In one classic experiment, we pointed to a wall, then the floor, our feet, knees, stomach, chest, then pointed to the space out of which we were looking.
 If you are honest about what you see when you point at the place where you assume there is a head, you may be surprised by the change in perspective.

-After the experiment, I somewhat absentmindedly pointed to the wall again, then -- skipping the intervening steps -- rotated my finger 180 degrees.
+After the experiment, I somewhat absentmindedly pointed to the wall again, then — skipping the intervening steps — rotated my finger 180 degrees.
 I was immediately struck by the evidence presented by this simple movement: where was the point at which the first-person view (awareness) ended and “the other” or “the wall” began?

 This experiment works best for those who have already experienced some of Harding’s experiments.
 Here it is in detail: